College Tuition Fees

 The largest single variable in flight training cost is student performance.
 Success in minimum time and cost can only be achieved with student dedication and thorough preparation for each lesson.
 Flight training performance incentive scholarships shall be awarded for first-year students whose flight training progress meets established goals for various flight phases.
 Additional flight electives beyond the core flight courses may be required depending on the degree program selected.
 Elective flight course minimum costs are listed in Table C.

-TABLE B: Core Flight Courses Minimum Costs (without fuel/per term)
+TABLE B: Core Flight Courses Minimum Costs (with fuel/per term)

 |AVF 1001 Flight 1||2||$7,980|